FAQs - Water Quality and Public Health

 Milwaukee’s drinking water quality meets all state and federal health regulations.

 Milwaukee water, pure and fresh, 24-hours-a day, is a great value.
-Two-and-one half gallons cost one cent.
-If you drink eight glasses of water a day from bottled water, you spend $2,190 a year.
+Four gallons cost one cent.
+If you drink eight glasses of bottled water a day, you spend $2,190 a year.
 Drink eight glasses of Milwaukee tap water every day for a year for 73¢.
 And, with Milwaukee water, you receive the benefits of highly regulated water quality along with fluoride for the health of your teeth.

 The U. S. Food and Drug Administration (FDA) requires bottled water quality standards to be equal to those of the EPA for tap water, but the government does not monitor the quality of the finished bottled water product.
 Bottlers must test their source water and finished product only once a year.
 The Milwaukee Water Works conducts a multitude of quality tests on a daily, continuous basis.